-Kayakers or canoeists who are comfortable in Class II and want a chance to gain experience or paddle a new river under the expert leadership of qualified instructors.
-Our minimum age for these clinics is 14.
+This run is for kayakers or canoeists who are comfortable in Class II and want a chance to gain experience or paddle a new river under the expert leadership of qualified instructors.

-You will be spending somewhere between four to five hours in your boat.
-To prepare you will want to stretch your thighs, hamstrings and torso (back, stomach, shoulders and neck).
-If you increase your flexibility, you will have more efficient strokes, and you will be more comfortable in your boat.
-The book “Stretching” by Bob Anderson is an excellent reference for specific stretches.
+You will spend somewhere between four to five hours in your boat.
+To prepare, stretch your thighs, hamstrings, and torso (back, stomach, shoulders, and neck).
+If you increase your flexibility, you will have more efficient strokes, and be more comfortable in your boat.

 - fleece or wool socks